CFokstuen/Frontend_Mentor/README.md

 ## Recipe Page

-The challenge was to build a recipe page and get it as close to the design as possible.
-This was completed by using HTML5 and CSS3 only.
+The challenge was to build a recipe page and get it as close to the design as possible. <br> This was completed by using HTML5 and CSS3 only.

 <img src="Recipe_Page/desktop-preview.jpg" alt="Recipe Page Preview" width="250">

 [View Project](Recipe_Page)

 ## Credits